DanteOnline/django-dantejcoder/docs/quickstart.rst

 #.
 Get one django model or queriset (for example in result variable)

 #.
-User DanteJcoder in JsonResponse
+Use DanteJcoder in JsonResponse

 .. code-block:: python